 In addition, the blog offers the possibility to leave anonymized reports of experienced or observed discrimination at the university through an online form to all UdK members (including alumni).
 A list of initiatives engaging in anti-discrimination work at UdK Berlin simplifies access to information and – in case of discrimination – to contact persons.

 In order to advance the development of the UdK Berlin into a diversity-sensitive university, the working group Critical Diversity founded the Council for Diversity and Equality, which is open to everyone interested.
 The working group can be contacted via this email address: email@example.com.

 We thank the university management of UdK Berlin for their support.

 Members of the Working Group Critical Diversity

 The AG Critical Diversity is an initiative of the Commission for Equal Opportunities.

-Claudia Hummel, Scientific Lecturer, Faculty of Fine Arts, KfC
+Claudia Hummel, Scientific Lecturer, Faculty of Fine Arts, formerly KfC

 Romy Kiessling, Scientific Lecturer, Faculty of Design, KfC

 Katharina Lüdin, Faculty of Design, KfC, formerly StuPa

 Prof. Dr. Nanna Lüth, Faculty of Fine Arts, formerly KfC